SoWhitIs/stock-analysis/README.md

 This process of editing and debugging code to find what does and does not work in called _refactoring_.
 This brings forth challenges in and of itself, namely because the goal is to have clean, “easy” readable (and editable) code that is both accessible to you and the client—how that is not always the case—and finding what went wrong can take just as long as actually writing the code initially.

-On the other hand, refactoring code does not mean *having* to start over often, (though it is good practice to start combing through from the top), for what is presented is a _template of sorts_ customizable to needs.
+On the other hand, refactoring code does not mean *having* to start over (though it is good practice to start combing through from the top) for what is presented is a _template of sorts_ customizable to needs.

 ### VBA Scripting